 A lot of people work very hard at something, then burn out quickly.
 They have no one to share the load, bounce ideas off of, or just simply to make work a little more social and fun.
 If you’re having trouble getting excited about work, then do it with a friend or someone you at least like.
 You’d be surprised how much difference it will make.

 Increase Work Ethic

-So, while my Grandpa Bennett may have been right about the value of hard work, I think he was wrong about his view that lazy people can’t change.
+So, while my grandfather may have been right about the value of hard work, I think he was wrong about his view that lazy people can’t change.
 If you really want to change, combine that drive with these tips to increase and help your work ethic, and you should make laziness a thing of the past.
 And find the ability to work hard in your future.